-180 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":
+174 The following Security Function Policy (SFP) Data Processing Policy is defined for the requirement "Subset information flow control (FDP\IFC.1)":

-User data of the Composite TOE and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the User data of the Composite TOE via an external interface.
+User Data and TSF data shall not be accessible from the TOE except when the Security IC Embedded Software decides to communicate the User Data via an external interface.
 The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Security IC Embedded Software.